section-engineering-education/engineering-education/articles/the-overview-of-a-database-life-cycle/index.md

 It is frustrating when there is lots of data being used by many people and no place to store it.
 It becomes difficult to manage such data, secure it, and store it accurately.
 This is where a database comes in.

 A database prevents duplication and loss of data.
 While designing any information system, a database is a basic component.
-This article will outline the stages of a database development life cycle.
+This article will outline the stages of a database development life cycle (DBLC).
 The reader will understand the need for a database and the database life cycle.

 ### Table of Contents